jbmpark/udacity_vehicle_detection/writeup.md

     X_test = X_scaler.transform(X_test)

-With normalized trainset and testset, I have fit the linear SVM model, and get the accuracy, '97.66'.
+~~With normalized trainset and testset, I have fit the linear SVM model, and get the accuracy, '97.66'.~~
+> I have tried to apply Grid Search algorithm to my classifier, and it has improved the accuracy great.
+To compare the accuracy from the Linear SVM, I first fit the linear SVM, and then applied grid-search to svm for my classifier.
+> With the grid searching, I have achived 0.9932 of accuracy, which is very comparable to the 0.9797 with the linear SVM.

+Linear SVM

     #####
     # Use a linear SVC